 The symbol * after any lot number indicates that VAT is payable by the purchaser at the standard rate on the hammer price.
 For lots which appear without the above symbol, VAT at the standard rate with be payable on the premium but not the hammer price.

-All lots are sold subject to payment of a buyer's premium of 15% plus VAT, the amount invoice to the buyer in respect of the premium will be inclusive of VAT.
+All lots are sold subject to payment of a buyer's premium of 20% including VAT.

 All bids should be with us at least one hour before the start of the sale.
 Please ask for our Commissions Department.
 All bids made by telephone are repeated and subject to our Conditions of Sale.
 Bids are carried out free of charge and lots will be bought as cheaply as is allowed by such other bids and reserves as are on our books.
 Accounts for successful bids are due for settlement within 3 days whether or not collected.